sizzosm/First-repo/README.md

-# First-repo
+## My First Repo
-This is just my first repo for learning that how to work in Github
+This is my first repository for know that how to work in Github.

+> _and i'm enjoying it :)_